zx80/flask-simple-auth/README.md

 Add *JWT* tokens, both hmac and pubkey variants.
 Add *500* generation if a route is missing an authorization declaration.
 Add convenient `route` decorator.
-Add type inference for parameters based on default value, when provided.
+Add type inference for http/json parameters based on default value, when provided.
+Add type inference for root path parameters based on function declaration.

 ### 1.8.1